How to maintain discipline throughout the year

 Discipline/motivation: are they the same thing?

-To achieve our goals, it's essential to understand the difference between motivation and discipline.
+To achieve our goals, it's crucial to differentiate between motivation and discipline.

 How to maintain year-round discipline despite the obstacles? :